keelam13/book_bkoda/README.md

 - User to Reservation: One User can have many Reservations (one-to-many).
 This is represented by the user_id foreign key in the Reservation table.
 - Trip to Reservation: One Trip can have many Reservations (one-to-many).
 This is represented by the trip_id foreign key in the Reservation table.

+## Current Data Constraints

+The UserProfile model includes static, server-side validation rules currently tailored for the initial local market:

+* **Postal Code:** Hardcoded to enforce the **Philippine 4-digit numeric format** (`NNNN`).
+* **Phone Number:** Hardcoded to a strict format for the Philippines, typically requiring the country code or local prefix (e.g., `+639xxxxxxxxx` or `09xxxxxxxxx`).
+This is to ensure numbers are callable within the local service area.

 ## Future Implementations

 We are continually working to improve the BKODA app.
 Here are some features we plan to implement in future releases: